ellenpham/API-Webserver-LocalTourBooking/readme.md

 The association is established using the below code:

-In `user.py`, there is no `cascade='all,delete` constraint of `tour_bookings` in `user.py` as a feature of the application is assumed that a user cannot be deleted if there is still a existing tour booking linked to them.
+In `user.py`, there is no `cascade='all,delete` constraint of `tour_bookings` in `user.py` because it is assumed as a feature of the application that a user cannot be deleted if there is still a existing tour booking linked to them.
 This associated tour booking needs to be deleted (or cancelled) for the user to be removed.

 ```
 tour_bookings = db.relationship('TourBooking', back_populates='user')